balusena/kubernetes-for-devops/07-Kubernetes Ingress/Kubernetes Ingress.md

 nginx-service   ClusterIP   10.107.16.240   <none>        8082/TCP   12s
 ```

-## 5.To get the information about all pods,services,deploments,replicasets:
+## 5.To get the information about all pods,services,deploments,replicasets.
 ```
 ubuntu@balasenapathi:~$ kubectl get all
 NAME                                    READY   STATUS    RESTARTS   AGE